-On June 2, 2000, Robinson was arrested inside his house in Kansas, after two of his “slaves” had lodged battery and theft complaints against him.
-The usual glib and grandiose Robinson was visibly nervous as the police searched for evidence inside his home.
+On June 2, 2000, Robinson was arrested inside his house in Kansas, after two of his “slaves” had filed battery and theft complaints against him.
+Robinson appeared visibly nervous as the police searched for evidence inside his home.

-Photographs found on Robinson's computer revealed his intense interest in sadomasochism.
+Photographs found on Robinson's computer revealed his deep interest in sadomasochism.
 He also had photos of his bound victims.

-The task force continued then shifted their focus to Robinson's storage locker.
-Upon arrival, detectives immediately began locating pictures and documents of the missing women from the 1980s.
+The task force then shifted their focus to Robinson's storage locker.
+Upon arrival, detectives immediately found pictures and documents of missing women from the 1980s.